skkinlive/torch/README.md

 Because the light source to use is now user-configurable, we no longer select a light source for you based on fallbacks.
 As it stands, if you do not explicitly select your light source, it will pick any among the light sources you have equipped, in no particular order.
 ## Customizing light sources

 You can supersede these settings or supply settings for your own light sources for any system with a JSON file, which you can deliver through the "Additional Light Sources" setting.
-The following shows a fully specified light source:
+The following shows a fully specified light source and a couple of aliases:
 ```json
 {
   "dnd5e": {